avtarman/Artus-3D-Resources/artus_3d_api/README.md

 - **save_grasp_pattern(command_name: str)**: Saves the current joint configuration as a grasp pattern.
 - **load_grasp_patterns()**: Loads the grasp patterns as a dictionary.

+## Procedure

+1. Power on the hand.
+2. Connect to the ESP32 WiFi network on your computer.
+3. Run the API.

 ## Usage